prometheus/docs/content/docs/guides/query-log.md

 $ curl -X POST http://127.0.0.1:9090/-/reload
 ```

-Or, if Prometheus is not launched with `--web.enable-lifecycle`, you can trigger
+Or, if Prometheus is not launched with `--web.enable-lifecycle`, and you're not
-the reload by sending a SIGHUP to the Prometheus process.
+running on Windows, you can trigger the reload by sending a SIGHUP to the
+Prometheus process.

 The file `/prometheus/query.log` should now exist and all the queries